 The console can output up to 12 universes of DMX (called DMX Lines) which may be routed to the 4 XLR sockets or over Ethernet.
 The Pro versions of Pearl Expert and Tiger Touch can output 16 Universes.
 The Titan One dongle is limited to a single universe.
-By connecting further DMX processing nodes to the network using TitanNet, you can control up to 64 universes.
+By connecting further Titan Processing Nodes to the network using TitanNet, you can control up to 64 universes.

-Multiple consoles can be linked by Ethernet to provide a multi-user system, or to provide tracking backup (Section 10.6,p198).
+Multiple consoles can be linked by Ethernet to provide a multi-user system, or to provide tracking backup (Section 11.6,p221).